-MEMO DRANDUM TO: MEMBERS OF THE BOARD OF EDUCATION FROM 1: SHAWN PARKHURST, SUPERINTENDENT OF SCHOOLS DATE : AUGUST 6, 2020 RE: SUPERINTENDENT'S REPORT ReOpening our Schools □ Launched the draft ReOpening our Schools plan that is now posted on our website □ Facilitated the development of school based feedback sessions that are continuing throughout the month of August □ Collaborated with James O'Brien, Athletic Director and Rebecca Aldred, WLHS Principal, in communicating the CIAC Sports plans to our parents and students □ Discussion with area Superintendents on the new flexibility and addendum to the CSDE Reopening Guidelines □ Communicated our plan with staff and families and opened the staff and family return to school survey, which closes on August 7, 2020 □ Began the installation of our technology for reopening in classrooms this week; several staff sessions scheduled in the coming weeks on a voluntary basis to learn about the use of the new system that will be available for staff and students □ District-wide compiling of additional costs associated with reopening □ Convocation 2020 planning is well underway Comn nunity Outreach Superintendent and Board of Education Member Jim McGowan to r schools and community and the upcoming student coordination 0 Collaborated with Marc Brackett, Ph.D, author of Permission to Feel, to speak on rt of our district wide Professional Development efforts on Social 0 Working with WLF PS certified staff to outline presentation opportunities related to ial and emotional wellness for students as well as staff CABE Award winning ng virtual read aloud continues to be posted daily on our website
+MEMO DRANDUM TO: MEMBERS OF THE BOARD OF EDUCATION FROM 1: SHAWN PARKHURST, SUPERINTENDENT OF SCHOOLS DATE : AUGUST 13, 2020 RE: SUPERINTENDENT'S REPORT Facilitated the deventhroughout the mon Collaborated with Principal, in communicated our CSDE Reopening Communicated our to school survey, who Began the installar several staff session about the use of the District-wide compiler.
+James O'Brien, Athletic Director and Rebecca Aldred, WLHS inicating the CIAC Sports plans to our parents and students ea Superintendents on the new flexibility and addendum to the Comn nunity Outreach Superintendent and Board of Education Member Jim McGowan to r schools and community and the upcoming student coordination.
+Marc Brackett, Ph.D, author of Permission to Feel, to speak on rt of our district wide Professional Development efforts on Social rning ū Working with WLF or S certified staff to outline presentation opportunities related to ial and emotional wellness for students as well as staff CABE Award winning ng virtual read aloud continues to be posted daily on our website